 Analysing data trends to identify chain-wide savings

-Further to that, the system’s analytics manager can assist with as much as 30% call out fee savings allowing the service technician to attend to alarms and analytic data from a remote location.
-The analytics cloud manager includes reporting such as pre-alerting the service company of failures which may be occur in the days to follow.
+Also, the system’s analytics manager can assist with as much as 30% call out fee savings, allowing the service technician to attend to alarms and analytic data from a remote location.
+The analytics cloud manager includes reporting such as pre-alerting the service company of failures which may occur in the days to follow.

 Adapting your energy use to benefit from utility incentives

 A growing number of supermarkets are engaging in energy arbitrage, adapting their energy consumption to respond to discounted off-peak energy or moments of peak demand.
 For example, utility companies will often offer bonuses to companies which help them balance supply and demand in the grid.
 And supermarkets are ideally placed to benefit.
 A simple change, like temporarily reducing sales floor lighting or allowing air conditioning temperature to drift slightly, could produce energy tariff savings with minimal impact on the shopping experience.
 But in most stores, refrigeration uses more energy than anything else and holds the greatest savings potential.

 Harnessing this without risking food safety is possible but takes significant food refrigeration experience.
 It is also worth knowing that a connected system manager makes the process much easier – the energy saving measures can be triggered remotely, carefully monitoring the refrigerators to ensure temperatures stay in line.
 The system can also collect the evidence to claim the benefit from the energy provider.

 These measures are all possible now, with today’s technology.
 The system is managing them for tens of thousands of food retailers worldwide.
 But the future is even more exciting.
 As more supermarket systems are connected, more retailers can all benefit from the resulting data.
 “The store manager is able to access a great amount of data which is very beneficial to the store’s operations and storeowners’ financials”, concludes Bell.